 (ashore)

-like best; or ships may be at anchor or grounded
+ships may be at anchor or grounded when a

 Remark: the usual melee system does not work well for cavalry lancers of this period, improvements are being studied.
-Tables for 18th C. and early 19th C. firearms January 2021
+Tables for 18th C. and early 19th C. firearms ![]() These two last

 Characters